HL7/davinci-ra/input/includes/put-risk-adjustment-coding-gap-report-with-remark-example.md

 **Scenario:**

-A Provider receives a Risk Adjustement Gaps Report from a Payer.
-After seeing the patient, Remarks are added to the full reportand it is updated at the Payer
+A Provider receives a Risk Adjustment Gaps Report from a Payer.
+After seeing the patient, Remarks are added to the full report and it is updated at the Payer.

 **PUT Risk Adjustment Coding Gaps Report with Remarks**

 ```
-PUT [base]/measure/ra-measurereport01
+PUT [base]/MeasureReport/ra-measurereport01
 ```

 **Request body**